-The Capable Marketer is a blog written by members of Brand Learning's global team.
+Brand Learning's blog is written by members of our global team.
 It aims to offer practical insights into world-class performance and how to build capabilities in practice.
 Please join in the conversation.

 The brands that are winning today have social DNA at their core.
 To paraphrase Amy Kean, head of consumer innovation at Havas Media, these brands "behave like glow sticks at a festival; they mingle and are authentically part of the crowd, rather than trying to grab attention from the sidelines".
 These brands have put their customers wholeheartedly at the centre of the business, engaging with them in an "always-on" fashion.

 As brands test and learn different approaches for their social-media strategy, a steady stream of poor examples – Mexican-restaurant chain Chipotle's recent fake Twitter-hack stunt comes to mind – continue to make headlines.
 But then there are those "glow-stick" companies that have naturally adopted practices that capture the attention of customers around the world, guided by such principles as:

 Shift the mindset – not just the budget

 Embedding the core tenets of social into the fabric of the business and engaging everyone with them is vital.
 Burberry has achieved this brilliantly with world-class social-media activity.
 For a company that is more than 150 years old to achieve this is impressive.